basho/yokozuna/docs/CONCEPTS.md

 Extractors
 ----------

-There is a tension between Riak KV and Solr when it comes to data.
-Riak KV treats object values as opaque.
-There is an associated content-type which is simply treated as metadata to be returned to the user.
-Otherwise the user wouldn't know what type of data it is!
+There is a tension between Riak KV and Solr when it comes to data -- Riak KV treats object values as opaque.
+While KV does maintain an associated content-type, it simply treated as metadata to be returned to the user to provide context for interpreting the returned object; otherwise the user wouldn't know what type of data it is!
-Solr, on the other hand, wants semi-structure data.
-More specifically it wants a flat collection of field-value pairs.
-"Flat" means that a field's value cannot be a nested structure of field-value pairs.
-The values are treated as-is (non-composite is another way to say it).
+Solr, on the other hand, wants semi-structured data; specifically a flat collection of field-value pairs.
+"Flat" here means that a field's value cannot be a nested structure of field-value pairs, they values are treated as-is (non-composite is another way to say it).

-Because of this mismatch between KV and Solr, Yokozuna must act as a mediator between the two.
-It must have a way to inspect a KV object and create a structure which Solr can ingest for indexing.
+Because of this mismatch between KV and Solr, Yokozuna must act as a mediator between the two: it must have a way to inspect a KV object and create a structure which Solr can ingest for indexing.
 In Solr this structure is called a _document_.
 This task of creating a Solr document from a Riak object is the job of the _extractor_.
 To perform